Python3pkg/PITE_Project/README.md

 11) Tree includes only convertable files                                                      DONE

-12) Layouts for different amount of charts                                                    IN PROGRESS
+12) Layouts for different amount of charts                                                    DONE

 13) QUIT should be moved to MENU BAR                                                          DONE